bizcochillo/recipes/linux/LPIC_4_Storage.md

 dd if=/dev/sda count=1 bs=512 of=/root/sdb.mbr
 ```

-Example of partition scripted with parted
+Example of partition scripted with parted.

 ```console
 #!/bin/bash